 - Ethnographic and feminist methods

-Prior to joining Leeds, I worked on a British Academy funded project at the University of Liverpool which examined the ways farmers engage with social media and how narratives of farming are communicated online.
+Prior to starting my current role at the University of Leeds, I worked on a British Academy funded project at the University of Liverpool which examined the ways farmers engage with social media and how narratives of farming are communicated online.

 For my PhD, I conducted research which considers the experiences and identities of women farmers.
 Over the last 10 years, the UK has seen a rise in women farmers and I am interested in how the shift from peripheral to professional involvement of women is changing the face of farming.
 By speaking to women farming land and livestock from a variety of backgrounds, ages and farm types, I explore what it means to be a farmer today.